Sapkota00Basanta/Portfolio-React-Website-Typescript/README.md

 # Portfoio Website | React | Typescript

-### A portfolio website build using React, SCSS, Typescript, FramerMotion.
+### A portfolio website Frontend build using React, SCSS, Typescript, FramerMotion.
 This website is a platform where i can showcase all of my projects and my skills.

 ## Table of contents